Native meadows in our own gardens!

 IMPORTANT SAFETY TIPS when visiting the Race Track Nature Preserve.
 Read more.

-+ Our first summer intern deployed at the Race Track Nature Preserve.
++ Our first summer volunteer deployed at the Race Track Nature Preserve.
 Read more.

-Felix Sanchez, son of Race Track Nature Preserve Founding Stewards Maria Nunes and Peter Hempel, has volunteered to be an unpaid intern for the month of July.
-His many assigned tasks include helping Tree Advisory Board member Christopher Gow to clear two walking paths leading to the planned new entrance to the Preserve that connects with the Fox Hill Trail, hand-pulling the highly invasive mile-a-minute, Japanese stiltgrass and garlic mustard at the embankment of the Preserve adjacent to East Lake Stable Road, and clearing the basin of rocks to prepare it for the eventual seasonal mowing.
-Felix will also develop a Google Drive document to house important data that have informed the work of the Tree Advisory Board (e.g., environmental and engineering studies of the Preserve, flora and fauna lists, etc.) and to maintain a historical record of our work (e.g., our meeting agendas and minutes, presentations to the BOT, etc.) Thank you, Felix!
+Felix Sanchez, son of Race Track Nature Preserve Founding Stewards Maria Nunes and Peter Hempel, volunteered to work with the Tree Advisory Board for the month of July.
+His many assigned tasks included helping Tree Advisory Board member Christopher Gow to create new paths that connect the pre-existing circular trail with the new north entrance to the Preserve.
+He hand-pulled the highly invasive mile-a-minute, Japanese stiltgrass and garlic mustard at the embankments.
+He cleared some rocks from the basin of the Preserve to prepare it for the eventual seasonal mowing.
+He watered the shrubs we planted at the southern end of Tuxedo Lake (for the purpose of establishing a denser vegetative buffer against storm water run-off that carries nutrients into our drinking water and aggravates the spread of milfoil).
+Felix also developed a Google Drive document to house important data that have informed the work of the Tree Advisory Board (e.g., environmental and engineering studies of the Preserve, flora and fauna lists, etc.) and to maintain a historical record of our work (e.g., our meeting agendas and minutes, presentations to the BOT, etc.) Thank you, Felix!

 If you missed the July 8, 2017 seminar, Managing Common Invasive Species in Home Gardens by master gardener Ann Barry, watch the video here.